 Over the past two years, the National Center for Transgender Equality has recognized over 30 new policy changes that weaken the rights of LGBT+ individuals.
 Of these, several directly alter the ways that transgender patients receive care, including a proposal from the Department of Health and Human Services that is expected to remove federal prohibition of health care-based discrimination towards transgender individuals from ACA Section 1557.
 However, the majority of these proposals threaten to damage the health of LGBT+ communities through more indirect, insidious means.

-Part Two of this series seeks to analyze one such policy to illustrate the complexities of transgender health and advocate for present action in support of trans health.
+Part 2 of this series seeks to analyze one such policy to illustrate the complexities of transgender health and advocate for present action in support of trans health.